miningplanet/but-x/README.md

 ```
 ___

-### Syncing Databases with the Blockchain
+### Syncing the Database with the Blockchain (or other Data)

-sync.js (located in scripts/) is used for updating the local databases.
-This script must be called from the explorers root directory.
+sync_${database}.js (located in scripts/) is used to update the local or remote databases.
+This scripts must be called from the explorers root directory.

 ```
-Usage: /path/to/node scripts/sync.js [mode]
+Usage: /path/to/node scripts/sync-_${database}.js [net] <other options..>

-Mode: (required)
-update           Updates index from last sync to current block check            Checks index for (and adds) any missing transactions/addresses
-                 Optional parameter: block number to start checking from reindex          Clears index then resyncs from genesis to current block reindex-rich     Clears and recreates the richlist data reindex-txcount  Rescan and flatten the tx count value for faster access reindex-last     Rescan and flatten the last blockindex value for faster access market           Updates market summaries, orderbooks, trade history + charts peers            Updates peer info based on local wallet connections masternodes      Updates the list of active masternodes on the network

 Notes:
-- 'current block' is the latest created block when script is executed.
-- The market + peers databases only support (& defaults to) reindex mode.
-- If check mode finds missing data (other than new data since last sync), this likely means that sync.update_timeout in settings.json is set too low.
+- All scripts lock its execution based the database to be updated int ./tmp.
+- Lockings are deactivated if the PIDs locked are obsolete.
 ```

 *It is recommended to do the initial syncing of your blockchain, markets, peers and masternodes using the manual commands below to ensure there are no sync issues.
 When you are sure that everything is syncing correctly, you should then install the necessary scripts to a crontab at 1+ minute intervals as indicated below*